ray-project/ray/doc/source/cluster/index.rst

 How does it work?
 -----------------

 The Ray Cluster Launcher will automatically enable a load-based autoscaler.
-The scheduler will look at the task, actor, and placement group resource demands from the cluster, and tries to add the minimum set of nodes that can fulfill these demands.
-When nodes are idle for more than a timeout, they will be removed.
+The autoscaler resource demand scheduler will look at the task, actor, and placement group resource demands from the cluster, and try to add the minimum list of nodes that can fulfill these demands.
+When nodes are idle for more than :ref:`idle_timeout_minutes <cluster-configuration-idle-timeout-minutes>`, they will be removed.
 The head node is never removed.

-**TODO: ADD HIGH-LEVEL DESCRIPTION OF HOW AUTOSCALING WORKS (ALGORITHM/SCHEDULER)**
+Autoscaler uses a simple binpacking algorithm to binpack the user demands into the available cluster resources.
+The remaining unfulfilled demands are placed on the smallest list of nodes the satisfies the demand while maximizing utilization (starting from the smallest node).

+**Here is "A Glimpse into the Ray Autoscaler" and how to debug/monitor your cluster:**

+.. youtube:: BJ06eJasdu4

 Supported features
 ------------------